U.S. Sues Operators Of Pirate Texas Station Known As 'Alex Jones Radio'

 The pair sent a rather extraordinary response, alternately telling the agency, "kindly never bother us with your harassment under color of law and office again" — and that if the FCC wanted to communicate further, "knock yourself out."

-The demands in the FCC's letter were "facially preposterous," the Olenicks wrote.
+The demands in the FCC's letter were "facially preposterous," they wrote.

 The couple also seemed to assert rights reserved for foreign states, telling the FCC, "We expect that letters so addressed would more properly come from your company's International Bureau and then only after there's been some treaty of other discovered to which we are signators."

 It's unclear whether the Olenicks might adhere to the belief, long-held among some Texans, that the state should operate as a republic rather than as a full member of the United States.
-The FCC's letter, we'll note, was sent to the couple's P.O. box in Austin.
+The FCC's letter, we'll note, was sent to the couple's post office box in Austin.

 The Olenicks closed their letter by informing the FCC's enforcement bureau that its agents did not have permission to enter or visit their property, implying they would thereafter be considered trespassers.